mecid/mecid.github.io/_posts/2020-05-20-fitting-and-filling-view-in-swiftui.md

     }
 }
 ```

+Yes, yes.
+GeometryReader is also a filling view.
+GeometryReader always consumes all the available space provided by its parent and allows you to place its child using a manual calculation based on the given instance of GeometryProxy that holds all the needed information about available space and safe area.
+Let's take a look at another example.

+> To learn more about the benefits of GeometryReader view, take a look at my "[Building BarChart with Shape API in SwiftUI](/2019/08/14/building-barchart-with-shape-api-in-swiftui/)" post.

 The best way to manage the size of a filling view is by using the frame modifier.